6 things to check before contract management software implementation

-Here are few key considerations for implementing contract management:
+Here are a few key considerations for implementing contract management:

 Often organizations begin the implementation process by tendering a pile of contracts over to their contract management provider, forgetting that someone has to process them before they’re useful.
-The utility of a contract management solution is a function of how business information from those contracts are extracted, analyzed, distributed and queried by the people who actually have to administer and monitor the signed contracts.
-Maximizing that utility means transforming contract language into concise, easy to understand information that decision makers can access.
+The utility of a contract management solution is a function of how business information from those contracts is extracted, analyzed, distributed, and queried by the people who actually have to administer and monitor the signed contracts.
+Maximizing that utility means transforming contract language into concise, easy-to-understand information that decision-makers can access.

-With our expertise in Contract Lifecycle Management (CLM) technology & legal domain, we at CloudMoyo offer an end to end Contract Process Optimization that entwines together best practices of consulting, legal services and technology.
+With our expertise in Contract Lifecycle Management (CLM) technology, and legal domain, CloudMoyo offers an end-to-end Contract Process Optimization that entwines together best practices of consulting, legal services and technology.
 Click here to know more.

-Knowing and analyzing the gaps and challenges of current contract management process beforehand allows you to set reasonable KPI’s for improvement.
-It lets you to avoid changes in the process mid implantation.
+Knowing and analyzing the gaps and challenges of your current contract management process beforehand allows you to set reasonable KPI’s for improvement.
+It lets you avoid changes in the process of mid-implantation.
 An important thing to consider while analyzing contracts is to know where your contracts are stored.

-CloudMoyo helps enterprises to seamlessly embrace/adopt modern contract lifecycle management by providing ancillary services such as legacy contract migration, clause & template tagging, template management.
-Click here to know more.
+CloudMoyo helps enterprises to seamlessly embrace/adopt modern contract lifecycle management by providing ancillary services such as legacy contract migration, clause and template tagging, template management.
+Click here to know more

-Pilot Approach is a traditional approach.
-It doesn’t save time, which unnecessarily increases the cost, and can delay the go live timelines.
+A pilot approach is a traditional approach.
+It doesn’t save time, which unnecessarily increases the cost, and can delay the go-live timelines.
 Employing a phased approach to implementation will enable faster rollouts eventually leading to increased user satisfaction.
 Also, establishing a timeline is also important.
-Setting a go live date with an implementation partner will save costs and give a time to test the contract management platform to the concerned teams.
+Setting a go-live date with an implementation partner will save costs and give time to test the contract management platform to the concerned teams.

-A handful of personnel are needed to act as the authority on decision-making and post-rollout.
+A handful of personnel is needed to act as the authority on decision-making and post-rollout.
 They need visibility into the whole process to enforce their decisions.
 There should be at least two administrators with the solution in and out.
 They can answer day-to-day questions and train other employees on the solution.
-Support from senior management is crucial in your company.
-They will help encourage the transition, enforce new roles and make the decisions on expanding the accomplished solution.
+Support from senior management is crucial to your company.
+They will help encourage the transition, enforce new roles, and make the decisions on expanding the accomplished solution.
 In this, building a team with subject matter experts from different departments plays a very vital role.

 Organizations must be confident that every employee understands the goal of CLM software implementation, how to use the software, and what the proper contracting protocol is about.
 The purpose of this awareness is to increase compliance with company contracting and procurement protocol.
 Also, identifying everyone who is, directly and indirectly, involved in each step of the contract process, would help identify the individuals who need access to the contract or the reporting data.